exercism/v3/languages/csharp/exercises/concept/namespaces/.docs/after.md

 - `using`: avoid having to qualify types with namespace
 - `using static`: avoid having to qualify members with types (a good example is `Math.Max()`).
-- `using a = b`: substitute a more readable name for the namespace name.
+- `using MyAlias = YourNamespace;`: substitute a more readable name for the namespace name.

 #### Clash of namespaces

 .NET addresses the issue of two namespaces with the same name in different assemblies where there would be a clash of fully qualified identifier names (perhaps a scenario where multiple versions of an assembly are loaded).
 This issue is addressed with the [namespace alias qualifier][namespace-alias-qualifier] and the [extern alias][extern-alias].

-One reason to mention this fairly niche subject is because of its use of the "::" operator.
+One reason to raise this fairly niche topic is because of its use of the [`::` operator][dot-dot-operator].
 You will often see the qualifier `global::` prefixing namespaces, particularly in generated code.
-The intention here is to avoid confusion with a nested namespace or class name.
+The intention here is to avoid a potential clash with some nested namespace or class name.
 By prefixing a namespace with `global::` you ensure that a top-level namespace is selected.

 #### Note for Java developers